 A primary goal of the computing environment at the AOC is to allow every user to have full use of a workstation during his or her visit.
-There are 15 public workstations available for full-time data reduction by visitors to the AOC.
+There are 16 public workstations available for full-time data reduction by visitors to the AOC.
 These workstations range from Sparc IPX-class workstations to IBM RS/6000-580 workstations.
-The former are targeted to VLA continuum observations and small spectral line projects, while the latter are needed for large spectral line projects as well as VLBA processing.
+The former are targeted to VLA continuum observations and small spectral line projects, while the latter are needed for large spectral line projects and VLBA processing.

-For hardcopy, we have a number of laser printers, a color Postscript laser printer (which can reproduce on both paper and transparencies), and a Solitaire film recorder.
+For hardcopy, we have a number of laser printers, including a color Postscript laser printer which can reproduce on both paper and transparencies.
+Our Solitaire film recorder has been decommissioned, but exposures of images on the Charlottesville Solitaire can be done from the AOC.